darton/RPiMS/README.md

 ## Setup if you have RTC (DS3231 I2C)

-1. Raspberry Pi will be reads/writes time information from DS3231 via I2C interface, so the I2C interface should be enabled.
+1. I2C interface should be enabled.

 ```
 sudo raspi-config